Monkey boots: American work boot style

-In America another style of monkey boot was developed.
-In the 1940s, Red Wing, a popular work boot company, developed their work boot Style 2996–the Lineman.
+In the 1940s, Red Wing, a popular work boot company, developed their work boot style 2996–the Lineman.
 The boot, with its lace-to-toe design, was constructed for workers climbing electrical poles, so that they were more secure and stable.

 In the 1950s Thorogood, an offshoot of the Weinbrenner Shoe Company, produced style No. 633, another lace-to-toe work boot.
-Known as a roofer boot or bruiser, Thorogood constructed style No. 633 boots for roofers, carpenters, and other workers who benefited from the security of the lace-to-toe design.
+A roofer boot or bruiser, Thorogood constructed style No. 633 boots for roofers, carpenters, and other workers who benefited from the security of the lace-to-toe design.
 Sears and Endicott-Johnson also produced their own lace-to-toe worker boots in the 1940s and through the 1960s.

-While none of the US work boots at the time they were made were called monkey boots, the name has since become attached to the specific lace-to-toe style.

 Flame Panda monkey boots from above in the lace-to-toe work boot style.

-Modern day

-Both variations of monkey boot are worn today, whether by modern mods and skinheads, workers, or workwear fashion enthusiasts.